harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

   *Gammel, J. A. (1927).
 Arterial embolism: an unusual complication following the intramuscular administration of bismuth.
 Journal of the American Medical Association, 88, 998-1000.*

- *Ipp, M., Taddio, A., Sam, J., Goldbach, M., &amp; Parkin, P. C. (2007).
+ *Ipp, M., Taddio, A., Sam, J., Goldbach, M., & Parkin, P. C. (2007).
 Vaccine related pain: randomized controlled trial of two injection technique Archives of Disease in Childhood,92,1105-1108.*

-  *Li, J.T., Lockey, R. F., Bernstein, I. L., Portnoy, J. M., &amp; Nicklas, R. A. (2003).
+  *Li, J.T., Lockey, R. F., Bernstein, I. L., Portnoy, J. M., & Nicklas, R. A. (2003).
 Allergen immunotherapy: A practice parameter.
-Annuals of Allergy, Asthma, &amp; Immunology, 1-40.*
+Annuals of Allergy, Asthma, & Immunology, 1-40.*

  *Livermore, P. (2003).
 Teaching home administration of sub-cutaneous methotrexate.
 Paediatric Nursing, 15(3), 28-32.*

-  *Middleton, D. B., Zimmerman, R. K., &amp; Mitchell, K. B. (2003).
+  *Middleton, D. B., Zimmerman, R. K., & Mitchell, K. B. (2003).
 Vaccine schedules and procedures, 2003.
 The Journal of Family Practice, 52(1), S36-S46.*

-  *Nicoli, L. H., &amp; Hesby, A. (2002).
+  *Nicoli, L. H., & Hesby, A. (2002).
 Intramuscular injection: An integrative research review and guidelines for evidence-based practice.
 Applied Nursing Research,16(2), 149-162.*

- *Ozel, A., Yavuz, H., &amp; Erkul, I. (1995).
+ *Ozel, A., Yavuz, H., & Erkul, I. (1995).
 Gangrene after penicillin injection: A case report.
 The Turkish Journal of Pediatrics, 37(1), 567-71.*

   *Peragallo-Dittko, V. (1995).
 Aspiration of the subcutaneous insulin injection: Clinical evaluation of needle size and amount of subcutaneous fat.
 The Diabetes Educator, 21(4), 291-296.*

-  *Roger, M. A., &amp; King, L. (2000).
+  *Roger, M. A., & King, L. (2000).
 Drawing up and administering intramuscular injections: A review of the literature.
 Journal of Advanced Nursing, 31(3), 574-582.*

-   *Talbert, J. L., Haslam, R. H. &amp; Haller, J. A. (1967).
+   *Talbert, J. L., Haslam, R. H. & Haller, J. A. (1967).
 Gangrene of the foot following intramuscular injection in the lateral thigh: A case report with recommendations for prevention.
 The Journal of Pediatrics, 70(1), 110-114.*

  *Workman, B. (1999).
 Safe injection techniques.
 Nursing Standard, 13 (39), 47-53.*

  *World Health Organization (2004).
 Immunization in Practice, Module 6: Holding an immunization session.
 Immunization in Practice: A practical resource guide for health workers –2004 update,1-29.*

  *Center for Nursing History at Misericordia University: http://www.misericordia.edu17.
-Levels of Evidence, Canadian Medical Association &amp; Centre for Evidence-Based Medicine (2001).
+Levels of Evidence, Canadian Medical Association & Centre for Evidence-Based Medicine (2001).
 Available at:http://www.cebm.net/index18.
-Melnyk, B. M., &amp; Fineout-Overholt, E. (2005).
-Evidence-Based Practice in Nursing &amp; Healthcare: A Guide to Best Practice.
-Philadelphia: Lippincott, Williams &amp; Wilkins.*
+Melnyk, B. M., & Fineout-Overholt, E. (2005).
+Evidence-Based Practice in Nursing & Healthcare: A Guide to Best Practice.
+Philadelphia: Lippincott, Williams & Wilkins.*

 [*Reference For A Lot Of Info Here*](http://job-geek.blogspot.com/2012/08/steroid-injection-guide.html)